cisco-asp/asp-sr-mpls-lab/README.md

 # Introduction to SR-MPLS Lab
 This lab is meant for use with the ASP Containerlab enviornment in Cisco's dcloud.
-Please refer to the following (https://github.com/mfierbaugh/asp-containerlab)
+Please refer to the following [getting started guide](docs/01-getting-started.md)

 ## Lab Objectives